-- 2. Configure the sensor.
-The sensor can be configured to log: - State.
+- Configure the sensor.
+Both channels can be configured to log: - State.
 This records how long an event lasts by storing the date and time when the state of the signal changes (logic state high to low or low to high).
-The logger checks every second for a state change, but will only record a time-stamped value when the state change occurs.
+The logger checks every second for a state change, but will only record a timestamped value when the state change occurs.
 One state change to the next represents the event duration. - Runtime.
 The logger checks the state of the line once every second.
-At the end of each logging interval, the logger records how many seconds the line was in the logic low state. - 3.
-Choose a calibration method with the Advanced settings.
-The default method is to calibrate the logger using the calibrate button on the logger after it is launched.
+At the end of each logging interval, the logger records how many seconds the line was in the logic low state. - Set a timeout value for the occupancy sensor in the Advanced settings.
+This is the amount of time the logger will wait with no motion detected before it records that the room is unoccupied. - 4.
+Choose a calibration method for the light sensor from the Advanced settings.
+The default calibration method is to calibrate from the logger using the calibrate button after the logger is launched.
 If you need to specify the sensitivity used for calibration, then click the Advanced button and select either a maximum or minimum level.
-See Calibrating the Light Sensor for more details. - 4.
-Configure optional filters as necessary.
+See Calibrating the Light Sensor for more details.

+- 5. Configure optional filters as necessary.
 Click the Filter button to create additional filtered data series based on the sensor configuration.
-Any filtered series will be automatically available upon reading out the logger. - 5.
-Set the units to display on the LCD screen.
-Select either Time or %. - 6.
-If the logger is configured to record runtime, choose a logging interval from 1 second to a maximum of 18 hours, 12 minutes, and 15 seconds. - 7.
+Any filtered series will be automatically available upon reading out the logger. - Set the units to display on the LCD screen.
+Select either Time or %. - If the logger is configured to record runtime, choose a logging interval from 1 second to a maximum of 18 hours, 12 minutes, and 15 seconds. - 8.
 Choose when to start logging: - Now.
 Logging begins immediately. - At Interval.
 Logging will begin at the next even interval (available when logging runtime only). - On Date/Time.
-Logging will begin at a date and time you specify.

-• Push Button.
-Logging will begin once you press the Start/Stop logging button for 3 seconds.

-8. Choose when to stop logging:

-- When Memory Fills.
+Logging will begin at a date and time you specify. - Push Button.
+Logging will begin once you press the Start/Stop logging button for 3 seconds. - 9.
+Choose when to stop logging: - When Memory Fills.
 Logging will end once the logger memory is full. - Never (Wrapping).
-The logger will continue recording data indefinitely, with newest data overwriting the oldest. - Push Button.
+The logger will continue recording data indefinitely, with newest data overwriting the oldest - Push Button.
 Logging will end once you press the Start/Stop logging button for 3 seconds.
 Note that if you also choose Push Button to start logging, then you will not be able to stop logging until 5 minutes after logging begins. - Specific Stop Time.
-Logging will end at a date and time you specify. - 9.
+Logging will end at a date and time you specify. - 10.
 Select any other logging options as desired and click Start to finish the launch configuration.
 The status of the launch will be displayed on the LCD screen, unless you select the option to "Turn LCD off."